mihirbhaskar/save-the-pandas-intpython/README.md

 This app allows users to search for nearby community services and upload their own information about such services.

 ## How to run this app
-1. Clone this repository
+*Step 1:* Clone this repository

-2. If you are working in
+*Step 2:* Below is a list of packages used in the app.
+If you do not have any installed already, please install them:
+- Dash (dash, dash_core_components, dash_html_components, dash.dependencies).
+[This link](https://stackoverflow.com/questions/49613878/python-install-dash-with-conda) shows you how to install these components using Conda install.
+- Dash Table, installed in conda by typing `conda install -c conda-forge dash-table`
+- geopy
+- tkinter
+- tkinter.messagebox
+- csv
+- time.
+A link to the library is [here](https://docs.python.org/3/library/time.html))
+- Standard libraries used in class: pandas, numpy, json, requests, BeautifulSoup

 ## User instructions for the app
 1. Enter your street address and click 'Submit'.
 A table should appear on the right panel of the screen.
 If the error message 'Invalid address' appears instead, this means your entered address did not find a location match using Google's API.
 Try entering it in a more standardised format, or just enter the name of the broad area you stay in.

 2. Editing the maximum travel distance in miles (i.e. 'search radius' from your address) and selecting/de-selecting the relevant categories will update the table dynamically (live).
 If you want to try with a new address, you will need to type in the address and click 'Submit' for it to register and update the table accordingly.

 3. If you would like to add data, click the 'Submit Your Own Data' button.
 This will open a pop-up window titled 'Upload UI', with relevant fields to fill.
-THe name, vicinity, and selecting at least one category option are mandatory.
+The `name`, `vicinity` (i.e. street address ideally, or area name at the minimum), and selecting at least one category option are mandatory.
+Enter the data, and click `Upload`.
+If the address entered in `vicinity` cannot match to a location using Google's API, a warning message will pop-up asking you to enter a valid address.
+If you have entered a proper address and filled out the fields correctly, a prompt will ask if you want to upload the data.
+Clicking `OK' will add this data to the main database, and show a window saying 'Uploaded Successfully'.
+You can now close the data entry box.

+4. Any data that was added using the Upload UI should automatically update and reflect in the live table displayed.

 ## Resources used
-- [Dash Clinical Analytics App](https://github.com/plotly/dash-sample-apps/blob/main/apps/dash-clinical-analytics/app.py) used as a template for styling; CSS style sheets copied, and similar UI design used
+- [Dash Clinical Analytics App](https://github.com/plotly/dash-sample-apps/blob/main/apps/dash-clinical-analytics/app.py) used as a template for styling; CSS style sheets cloned directly, and a similar design template used

-## Setting up the repository
+## Contributor instructions - setting up GitHub and using the repository

 ### Step 1: Install Git